 To ensure appropriate consideration and disclosure of these risks, you should:

-- assess the risks presented by Brexit in an impartial manner and consider how these risks will be managed
+- assess the risks in an impartial manner and consider how these risks will be managed

 - challenge valuations